pipaber/RNA-Seq/README.md

-## An Example of Analysis of Bulk RNA-Seq Data
+## Bulk RNA-Seq Data Analysis

+This is a bioinformatics repo that serves as showcase the analysis of bulk RNA-Seq data.

 Please visit the [github pages guide](https://pipaber.github.io/RNA-Seq/)